Computing for Mathematics: individual coursework

 Write a 3 page report on a mathematical topic.
 Consider the target audience of your report to be first year mathematics students wanting to learn about a given topic.
 Your report is to be written in LaTeX and must use aspects of programming (Python) to illustrate the particular topic.

 You are encouraged to choose your own topic, if you do so I recommend checking with me (Vince Knight) that the topic is appropriate.
-If you are unable to choose a topic select one from the following:

 The following marking scheme will be applied: